CodinGame/Contribute-Help/pages/technical/testcase.md

 A test case is composed of 2 tests:

-- a test for the IDE for players to test their code against a specific scenario
+- a test in the IDE for players to test their code against a specific scenario
-- a test, called _validator_ to validate a specific scenario
+- a test, called _validator_ to validate the same kind of scenario

 IDE tests are visible to the players whereas validators are hidden.

-# Guidelines <a name="guidelines"/>
+## Guidelines for writing test cases <a name="guidelines"/>

 - Test cases should cover all specifications